mzareei/TC4003_assignments_template/assignment1-3/README.md

 <h2>Acknowledgements</h2>
-<p>This assignment is adapted from MIT's 6.824 course.
-Thanks to Frans Kaashoek, Robert Morris, and Nickolai Zeldovich for their support.</p>
+<p>This assignment is adapted from MIT's 6.824 course and Princeton course COS418.</p>